StevenInacio/de.htwg.se.DungeonsOfDoom/README.md

 ## Introduction

 This Roguelike, written quite cheesy, is a university project for our course in software engineering.
+It's rules are based on the "open-source" Pen&Paper RPG [Dungeon Slayers](http://dungeonslayers.net/download/Dungeonslayers4.pdf).

 It will be written in Scala and it (*tries to*) conform to the MVC-layer architecture.